-This Old Fashioned Sour Cream Chocolate Cake is moist and delicious and has been my go-to chocolate cake for years.
+This Old Fashioned Sour Cream Chocolate Cake is tender, moist, and delicious and has been my go-to chocolate cake for years.
+It's an easy, light, and delicious homemade chocolate cake with a rich chocolate flavor!
+It's perfect for any celebration, birthday, Black Forest Cake, or cupcakes and pairs well with just about any frosting.

-I really can't believe it took me this long to share this recipe, given how much I love it and how often I use it.
-It's not only easy, it's also great for any celebration, birthday cake, everyday cake or cupcakes.
 Or you can dress it up any way you want and use it as the base for a decorated or special cake, like Black Forest Cake.
-It's just an all 'round great chocolate cake!
+It's just an all-around great chocolate cake!

 Jump to: